-To operate the cockpit shower, the water pressure switch located on the accessory switch panel must be in the "on" position.
+To operate the cockpit shower, the freshwater switch located on the accessory switch panel must be in the "on" position.
 Open the flap and pull the shower wand out from the recessed deck fitting.
 Depress the button on the back of the wand to spray water.
 To reinstall the shower wand into the recessed fitting, gently feed the hose down through the deck and replace the flap on the deck fitting.
-The shower receives water from a 20 gallon (75.7 L) freshwater tank.
-The water pressure pump is located beneath the rigging lid in the bow.
-Reference "Freshwater System" on page 8-19 for a layout diagram.
+Reference "Freshwater System" on page 8-20 for a layout diagram.